MQTT 5.0: 7 New Features and a Migration Checklist

 Embracing MQTT 5.0 with EMQX

-As the world's most scalable open source MQTT Broker, EMQX fully supports all features of MQTT 5.0.
-Devices with any MQTT protocol version can directly access EMQX and communicate with each other.
+As the world's most scalable MQTT Broker, EMQX offers full support for all MQTT 5.0 features.
+This means devices utilizing any MQTT protocol version can seamlessly access EMQX and communicate with each other, ensuring backward compatibility while enabling cutting-edge functionality.

-EMQX has a complete authentication and authorization mechanism and full support for SSL/TLS, which provides secure communication.
-The SQL-based rule engine with data bridging enables one-stop IoT data extraction, filtering, transformation, storage and processing without writing code.
+EMQX boasts a comprehensive authentication and authorization mechanism alongside full support for SSL/TLS, providing a highly secure communication environment for your IoT data.
+Its powerful SQL-based rule engine with data bridging capabilities enables a one-stop solution for IoT data extraction, filtering, transformation, storage, and processing – all without the need for custom code development.

-EMQX also provides high performance, with a single cluster of EMQX 5.0 supporting up to 100 million MQTT concurrent connections.
-A single EMQX server can reach message throughput of millions per second.
+Furthermore, EMQX delivers exceptional performance, with a single EMQX 5.0 cluster capable of supporting up to 100 million MQTT concurrent connections.
+A single EMQX server can achieve message throughput rates of millions per second, making it ideal for even the most demanding, large-scale IoT deployments.